karoldavid/website-optimization/README.md

-## Website Performance Optimization Portfolio Project
+## WEBSITE PERFORMANCE OPTIMIZATION PORTFOLIO PROJECT

 #### Here is a link to the live version: